tosh-coding/AsyncFiberWorks/Readme.md

 # Changes after Retlang forking #

-* Remove stubs of subscription and scheduling.
-For simplicity.
 * Separate IFiberSlim from IFiber.
 The concrete classes of IFiberSlim are simple fibers.
 * StubFiber is now thread-safe and supports IExecutor.
+  * Remove stubs of subscription and scheduling.
+Only actions were left.
+For simplicity.
+* Add SwitchTo methods for await.
+* Add StartNew methods for Fibers.
 * Add a thread pool implementation.
-* Add SwitchTo methods for await.
+[UserThreadPool](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/UserThreadPool.cs) class.
 * Functions for WinForms/WPF have been moved to WpfExample.
 And GuiFiber was removed.
 * Changed TargetFramework to .NET Standard 2.0.
-* Add StartNew methods for Fibers.

-# Description of Retlang (Quote) #
+# Introduction of Retlang (Quote) #
 (Quote from [Retlang page](https://code.google.com/archive/p/retlang/).)

 Message based concurrency in .NET